ricardofagmer/able/README.md

 GitHub Repository: https://github.com/ricardofagmer/able

-# This project is a simple sample of how to handle permission with users and endpoints;
+# This project is a simple sample of how to handle permissions with users and endpoints;

 - 1 docker-compose up -d
 - 2 pnpm install